AntimonyBullets/Query-Simulation-Engine/README.md

 {
   "success": true,
   "query": {
+    "original": "your natural language query here",
-    "original": "find products with price less than 600", "translated": "SELECT * FROM products WHERE price < 600" },
+    "translated": "SELECT * FROM users"
+  },
   "result": [
     // Array of matching records from the database